Seeking diversified exposure to international small cap companies

 Portfolio Attribution

-The Portfolio underperformed the Index during the month.
-To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories – valuation, sentiment, technical indicators, quality, and corporate events – and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
-Alpha factor performance was mixed in September and the third quarter.
-Our value factors delivered positive returns for the month and the third quarter, and they are the best-performing factor group over the last twelve months.
-However, the strategy's sentiment and technical factors posted negative returns for the month and the quarter, as we witnessed some abrupt market reversals.
-Our quality factors also had negative returns for September but positive returns for the third quarter overall.
-Our alpha factors related to Corporate Events added value in September and the third quarter.
-Our macroeconomic and country aggregate factors delivered negative returns in September as countries exhibiting stronger metrics (such as Taiwan) underperformed those with relatively weaker characteristics (such as China).
-All factor groups remain positive on an inception-to-date basis.
+The Portfolio modestly underperformed the Index during the month.
+To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories - valuation, sentiment, technical indicators, quality, and corporate events -and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
+Though alpha factor performance was mixed in March, most alpha factors posted positive performance in the first quarter overall.
+Valuation was the best-performing alpha factor category in March and over the last twelve months.
+The strategy's sentiment and technical factors delivered negative returns in March, though both were relatively flat for the first quarter.
+Our quality and corporate events alpha factors both posted positive returns for March and the first quarter.
+Our macroeconomic and country aggregate factors posted negative returns in March as countries exhibiting stronger metrics (such as Taiwan) underperformed those with relatively weaker characteristics (such as India and Brazil).
+All factor groups remain positive on an inception to date basis.

 Quarterly Investment Outlook